mahoney1/test/setup_newmodel.md

 Note that ALL the other functions defined in this JS script is executed as chaincode, and can be called/invoked by the Fabric client SDK.

-The class implemented is called UpdateValuesContract (as matched in the module.exports of the index.js file) that extends the superclass `Contract`, with a namespace of `org.mynamespace.updates`
+The class implemented is called UpdateValuesContract (as matched in the `module.exports` of the `index.js` file) that extends the superclass `Contract`, with a namespace of `org.mynamespace.updates` .

-There are 3 functions setup: `InitContract`, `transactionA` and `transactionB` that are intended to be invokedi from the client side (via an invoke sequence).
+There are 3 functions set up: `InitContract`, to initialise the contract (eg. initialise the state of assets that the contract will handle) ; `transactionA`(update the asset with a value) and `transactionB` (update the asset with a different value) and which are intended to be invoked from the client side (ie the SDK, via an invoke sequence).

-The `ctx` parameter (and reference object) in the function is a transaction context; each time a invoke is called, a new instance is created, that can be used by the function implementation, to access the native Fabric APIs, to perform transactions or queries etc.
+The `ctx` parameter (and reference object) seen in the function parameter list is a transaction context; each time an `invoke` is called, a new instance is created, that can be used by the function implementation, to access the native Fabric APIs, to perform transactions or queries etc. etc.

-The arguments (`args`) is an array, passed on with the invoke.
+The arguments (`args`) is an array, passed on with the invoke eg the asset key and a value to apply.

 The constructor contains a 'namespace' to help identify the sets of functions, from the client side.
+In this example,  the `Invoke` function checks for the function name that was invoked and calls it, async promise style, passing on the parameters.

-A more detailed description of these can be found at https://mbwhite.github.io/tutorial-using-contractinterface.html (need to replace with final URL etc - Paul)
+A more detailed description of the Contract APIs can be found at https://mbwhite.github.io/tutorial-using-contractinterface.html (need to replace with final URL etc - Paul)

 4. Finally, open the `package.json` and examine some of the key information (extract shown below):

 ```
-    "name": "my sample contract",
+    "name": "mycontract",
     "version": "0.0.1",
     "description": "Smart Contract Sample - mycontract",
     "engines": {